Real-Life Story by Clayton Faulconer

 The Competition & The Competitors

-The 2021 WAF world arm wrestling championships were in Dec of 2021 in Bucharest, the capital city of Romania.
+The 2021 the WAF world arm wrestling championships were in Bucharest, the capital city of Romania.
 There were over 1,600 competitors and this was the biggest and most competitive arm wrestling tournament in the world.
 There were competitors from over 51 countries.
 I was the only competitor from Canada which was the first time ever due to covid complications.
-I travelled with Canadian Master Referee, Dave Hicks.
+I travelled with Canadian Master Referee and champion - Dave Hicks.

 What Stood Out

 The venue was large and had a great layout, seating, lighting, video coverage on large screens and audio.
 There were 6 tables on stage running at one time.
 The competition was fierce, very professional and every competitor was serious about winning.
 My weight class was the 80 -90kg maximum in the master’s division.
 This was the first time I have ever competed in this heavier weight class and I was nervous about how I would perform.
 I have competed at the WAF Worlds on 3 other occasions in the 70-80 kg class.
 Many of my competitors were several-time national champions and were very competitive and lean which made the competition very challenging.

 My Travel And Experiences